nextcloud/documentation/admin_manual/configuration/xsendfile.rst

     location ^~ /data {
         internal;
+        # Set 'alias' if not using the default 'datadirectory'
         #alias /path/to/non-default/datadirectory;

+    #    LOCAL-MOUNT-NAME should match "Folder name" and 'alias' value should match "Configuration"
+    #    A 'Local' External Storage Mountpoint available to a single user
     #    location /data/USER/files/LOCAL-FS-MOUNT-NAME {
     #        alias /path/to/local-mountpoint;
     #    }

+    #    A 'Local' External Storage Mountpoint available to mulitple users
     #    location ~ ^/data/(?:USER1|USER2)/files/LOCAL-FS-MOUNT-NAME/(.+)$ {
+    #        alias /path/to/local-mountpoint/$1;
+    #    }

+    #    A 'Local' External Storage Mountpoint available to all users
+    #    location ~ ^/data/[^/]+/files/LOCAL-FS-MOUNT-NAME/(.+)$ {
     #        alias /path/to/local-mountpoint/$1;
     #    }